 What a wonderful gift our writers gave us and our viewers to show the following:

 - Even if you think you know the other person wants it, it’s never a bad idea to ask.

-- Even if you think you can pick up where you left off, it’s never okay to assume everyone is on the same page.
+- Even if you think you can pick up where you left off, it’s never OK to assume everyone is on the same page.

-- Even if someone seemed “into it” 5 minutes ago, 5 hours ago, 5 days ago, 5 months ago or 5 years ago, if they don’t seem into it now, it’s never okay to ignore someone’s nervousness or hesitancy.
+- Even if someone seemed “into it” five minutes ago, five hours ago, five days ago, five months ago or five years ago, if they don’t seem into it now, it’s never OK to ignore someone’s nervousness or hesitancy.

 It’s critically important for us to learn to honor our instincts and to respect others’ comfort.
 It’s always good to check in and make sure everyone’s cool with what’s happening, no matter how old you are, how experienced you are, or how much you think you know what the other person is wanting/thinking/suggesting.